ChadEstoupStreiff/BackupScheduler/README.md

 ## How to launch
 Launch by starting docker container with docker-compose.
 **!Beware!
 This will start a copy when you start the container, it can be a heavy processus and can reduce your server performance temporarly.**
-The first copy is way more longer than next ones.
+The first copy is way more heavy than next ones.
 > docker-compose up -d